LukaKurnjek/haskell-notes/README.md

 A simplified version of [IOGs Haskell course](https://github.com/input-output-hk/haskell-course) for more or less experienced imperative programmers.

-This version of the Haskell course tries to find the right balance in explaining a new programming concept of purely functional programming, to programmers which know how to write imperative code (C++, Java, Python, ...).
+This Haskell course tries to find the right balance in explaining a new programming concept of purely functional programming, to programmers which know how to write imperative code (C++, Java, Python, ...).

 It generally spents less time as IOGs haskell course when explain programming basics as e.g. recursion, Haskell concepts as purity or Haskell fetaures as input-output computation.